roth19kh/Python_FectAPI/README.md

-Need to install venv vai command for Macbook
+Need to install venv vai command. for Macbook
 # python3 -m venv .venv
 for window